 October 2013 - September 2016: Daphne Jackson Research Fellowship for 3 years on a 0.5 FTE basis.

 September 2005: Place at the UK GRAD School for personal and career development

 September 2003 - August 2006: PPARC (now STFC) Funded PhD Studentship at Keele University

 August 2002 - September 2002: Nuffield Foundation Research Bursary

-As part of the Open University's nationwide team I have previously presented S282 Astronomy & S382 Astrophysics at undergraduate level and currently present S104 Exploring Science to students around the world.
-This role requires me to present tutorials and seminars both face-to-face and via an on-line interactive learning environment, support students by e-mail, on forums and on the phone as well as providing feedback on their submitted work.
+As part of the Open University's nationwide team I have previously presented S104 Exploring Science, S282 Astronomy & S382 Astrophysics at undergraduate level to students around the world.
+This role required me to present tutorials and seminars both face-to-face and via an on-line interactive learning environment, support students by e-mail, on forums and on the phone as well as providing feedback on their submitted work.

 In addition to teaching on Open University modules our academics are engaged in ground breaking research that benefits individuals and society.

 Explore our qualifications and courses by requesting one of our prospectuses today.Request prospectus